Newark Abbey: Saint Benedict's Preparatory School

-The abbey operates a K-12 school, Saint Benedict's Preparatory School that has been active since 1868, although it was briefly closed from 1972-1973 due to disagreements between rival factions of monks about whether to continue serving the community, which had seen demographic changes after World War II.
-After a vote to close the school, Edwin Leahy, a graduate and monk, reestablished it with a group of other monks.
-The school provides temporary housing for students who have dysfunctional homes, or in the event of a crisis at home.
+Boarding facilities are available on the property of the school for international students, as well as for students who have dysfunctional homes, or in the event of a crisis at home.
 This temporary housing is the formalization of an earlier system through which some students could live at the school.
-Robert E. Brennan, a graduate of the school, has provided several large donations to keep the institution open, and to facilitate new construction, including the building of athletic facilities.
+In recent decades, alumni Charles Cawley and Robert E. Brennan, provided several large donations to keep the institution open, and to facilitate new construction, including the building of athletic facilities.